 For more than a decade, the Institute of Buddhist Studies has prepared women and men for careers of service as Buddhist chaplains.
 We offer a 72-unit program which meets the standard for chaplain certification set by the Association of Professional Chaplains (APC).
 Students may complete this program by enrolling in the Master of Divinity Degree program.
 For international students and those seeking federal financial aid, a combination of the GTU MA in Buddhist Studies plus the Certificate in Buddhist Chaplaincy meets the APC requirement for a 72-unit accredited theological degree.

-Applicants are encouraged to consult with the program coordinator for guidance in choosing the appropriate path of study.
+Applicants are encouraged to consult with faculty for guidance in choosing the appropriate path of study.

 Is becoming a Buddhist Chaplain the next step in your Buddhist practice?